rksingh23/Cpp_RDBMS/README.md

 # DBMS_MAPS_STRUCT: Database Managemnet for a Hotel
-> Uses Structure and Maps to manage the rooms of a 5 Start Hotel in INDIA
+> 1. Uses Structure and Maps to manage the rooms of a 5 Start Hotel in INDIA
-> After the data is stored the Relational table is saves as a .txt file for performing Oracle RDBMS operations.
+> 2. At 7:00 pm the data of all the day's guest list is stored into the Relational table is saves as a .csv file for performing Oracle RDBMS operations.
-> After the Guests Checkin, they are asked for their preferences like Complementary Breakfast and Gym Booking.
+> 3. After the Guests Checkin, During eveing 7:00pm they are asked for their preferences like Complementary Breakfast and Gym Booking.
-> The Preferences are tabulated and saved as a .csv file.
+> 4. The Preferences are tabulated and saved as a .csv file.
-> The preferences are not pushed to the main Guest Database, as "the preferences are asked from the guests every night.
-And we don't want to disturb the main DB that often."
+> 5. The preferences are Joined to the day's Guest Database table.
+> 6. Now the updated Day's Guest Details<including the preferneces> are Pushed into the Guest Database which includs the metadata of all the guests residing in the hotel.
+> 7. According to the data in the Metadata or the parent table -> Count of the Breakfast is calculated for next day's Breakfast preperation.

 ## Installation